LBALab/openlba/README.md

 Time Commando is a 1996 action-adventure not part of the LBA series but sharing the same engine utilities.
 Little Big Adventure 2 (aka Twinsen's Odyssey) is the sequel released in 1997.

+## Build

+> cmake -S src -B build

+> cmake --build build --target lba1
+> cmake --build build --target lba2

+Eventually once we have lba1 and lba2 working separately we can try to build a single target for both as openlba.

 ## Links:
 **Official Website:** https://littlebigadventure.com/